Send and receive messages

 // The callback for receiving one-on-one messages.
 You can receive message notifications through this callback after login.

-static void Function(List<ZIMMessage> messageList, String fromUserID)? onReceivePeerMessage;
+static void Function(ZIM zim, List<ZIMMessage> messageList, ZIMMessageReceivedInfo info, String fromUserID)? onPeerMessageReceived;

 Log in to the ZIM SDK